Canon XSi vs Panasonic G1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Panasonic Lumix DMC-G1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XSi and the G1 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the G1 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the G1 was followed by the Panasonic G2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the XSi and G1 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic G1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XSi and the Panasonic G1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.